 Our Settlement Agreement solicitors will advise on the fairness of the sums offered, the tax implications and ensure any references to be provided are accurate and legally compliant.

 If you are considering signing a Settlement Agreement please contact us.
 We are more than happy to have a free initial chat with you to point you in the right direction.
 The contribution provided by your employer will ensure that we are able to fully assess your situation.
-In the event of the employer’s contribution being inadequate, we offer the first hour of the consultation at our initial discounted rate.

 At the first meeting we will be able to advise you as to whether the compensation offered by your employer is fair.
 For example, if we believe you have a claim such as a workplace discrimination or unfair dismissal claim, we will assess its potential value.
 We will also consider whether the terms of the Settlement Agreement are reasonable.
 We will also provide guidance on the tax implications of the figures put forward in the Agreement.